ivan-kleshnin/unredux/docs/frameworks.md

 TODO describe the lack of lifecycle events

 Our decision is to ditch the drivers completely.
-When it's about *hard testing vs hard development* choice you should always choose the first.
+When it's about *harder unit testing* vs *harder development* choice you should always choose the first.
 The benefit of unit tests is overrated, the pain of messy development is underrated.
 CycleJS will force you to manually marshal N+ effectful streams from your components.
 And, without a compiler help, it's not trivial at all (TypeScript won't help you because effects are still untyped).